 On approved changes to landscaping requirements for all new low density residential development and introduced incentives for preserving mature trees and shrubs with the adoption of Bylaw 17672.

 Mature trees play an essential role in the environmental quality and biodiversity of the city, and contribute to the livability of our neighbourhoods.
 Diverse, attractive landscaping and plant material on private properties also reinforces the unique community character of existing mature neighbourhoods, and helps reduce the visual impact of new development.

-Over one thousand people completed the surveys, providing in-depth and thoughtful responses that helped shape the proposed amendment.
+Over one thousand people completed the surveys, providing in-depth and thoughtful responses that helped shape the amendments.

 Thank you to everyone who attended the open house on December 8, 2015.
-View the open house presentation materials.

 - the Zoning Bylaw should set out requirements for the number of trees and shrubs in all low density residential zones